doivglser/mindevenviro-fanciful/README.md

 ° For Programmers and Administrators

-# Usage:

-# run first:
+# install

-./install-min-desk.sh
+* ./install-min-desk.sh

 installs a minimal Desktop with Antivirus and Firewall:

 vtwm firefox-esr vlc gnome-terminal transset display figlet mc mutt eject nano openssl clamav clamav-daemon clamav-base clamav-freshclam clamav-milter clamdscan snort

-# run first:

-./install-d3V-enviro.sh
+* ./install-d3V-enviro.sh

 installs the Deployment Environment:

 apache2 mysql-server php5 php5-mysql php5-mcrypt sendmail pychecker shellcheck perl dwww git

+# USAGE:

 # run:

-from Terminal: shi3lD.sh to:
+* from Terminal: shi3lD.sh to:

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
 This script	runs only on systems with systemd, without network-managers.

 # run:

-from Terminal: redundanz.sh to:
+* from Terminal: redundanz.sh to:

 Restarts Apache2, MySQL, sendmail, takes care about free space and notifiy on: /dev/pts3 and per email.

 # run:

-from Terminal: sCRYPtUPdater.sh to:
+* from Terminal: sCRYPtUPdater.sh to:

 Edit your Projects with your favorite Editor (I use nano) and upload your Scripts or packed versions of perl or python to